raulcano/bitcoinminds/README.md

 The following fields and formats are the ones to be used in the file.
 The first row of the CSV file will be the name of the column (each field).

+### id
+A unique incremental integer acting as the primary key

 ### date
 A string of the format YYYY-MM-DD